 If there’s one thing that consumers will never get bored of it’s being made to feel like they are special.
 Consumer involvement is always a great way to not only stand out as a brand that cares about its customers, but also to get some awesome user generated content out there.

 A recent example of UGC inspired by consumer involvement is the Share a Coke campaign.
 Coca Cola created limited edition bottles that featured over 1,000 names.
 This personalisation got consumers super-excited and more than 150 million personalised bottles sold over the course of the campaign!
 Here is a video featuring YouTube influencer, IISuperWomanII (aka.
-Lily Singh) that received over 50,000 views:
+Lily Singh) that has received almost 100,000 views:

 After a decade of declining revenues, the Share a Coke campaign created a 2% increase for the brand in the United States.